lucass-carneiro/QuasinormalModes.jl/docs/src/org.md

 ## A Brief description of the AIM

-`QuasinormalModes.jl` is in it's core an implementation of the Asymptotic Iteration Method.
+`QuasinormalModes.jl` is in its core an implementation of the Asymptotic Iteration Method.
 For a complete description of the general method the reader is encouraged to read [this paper](https://arxiv.org/abs/math-ph/0309066v1).
 Our implementation is based on the variation of the method described in [this paper](https://arxiv.org/abs/1111.5024).
 The method requires 3 basic steps:

 1. Incorporate the asymptotic boundary conditions into the ODE.
 2. Compactify the domain of the problem (if it isn't already compact).